FOCUS-With strict targets looming, European aviation races to make green fuel

 PRODUCTION CHALLENGES

 Producers say they are struggling to front the investment costs needed to scale up.
-Repsol has only created enough SAF so far to power test flights for IAG-owned carrier Iberia.
+Repsol has only created enough SAF so far to power test flights for IAG-owned carriers Iberia and Vueling, and Air Europa.

 "They (governments) would need to bind themselves to certain prices for 10 to 15 years, because otherwise your producer doesn't have the investment security ... that's the problem," said Ralf Diemer, managing director of industry group, the eFuel Alliance.